-Are there any Koan Yoga Studios in Australia
+Are There Any Koan Yoga Studios In Australia?

 Koan Yoga Studios are those that teach Koan Meditation.
 The Koan word means a story, dialogue, question, or statement which is used in Zen practice to provoke the “great doubt” and to practice or test a student’s progress in Zen yoga.